rkt231/PyAnonWebBot/README.md

 Last geckodriver can be found [here](https://github.com/mozilla/geckodriver/releases/).
 Then, add the `geckodriver` to your `$PATH`:

-Chrome expects a symbolic link to be found at `/usr/bin/google-chrome`.
-You can find `chromedriver` [here](https://chromedriver.chromium.org/downloads).

 ```bash
 sudo cp geckodriver /usr/local/bin/
 ```

+Chrome expects a symbolic link to be found at `/usr/bin/google-chrome`.
+You can find `chromedriver` [here](https://chromedriver.chromium.org/downloads).
+Normaly, it is easier to install `chrome` and `chromium` from standard repositories and avoid `snap` or `flatpak`.
+Please refer to the [official selenium page for this](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/).

 There are two way to use the Selenium package :